No-Go Theorem for Singularity Resolution: Introduction

 \section{Introduction}

 The fate of matter under gravitational collapse is one of the deepest open questions in theoretical physics.
-General Relativity (GR) predicts that collapse inevitably produces spacetime singularities~\cite{Hawking:1970zqf}, regions where predictability breaks down and classical gravity fails.
+General Relativity (GR) predicts that the collapse inevitably produces spacetime singularities~\cite{Hawking:1970zqf}, the regions where the predictability of GR breaks down and GR itself fails, together with GR's classical equivalent descriptions (TEGR and STEGR, see below).
 The leading resolution strategy, shared by virtually all quantum gravity (QG) approaches, is to introduce quantum corrections as an effective energy density $\epsilon_\text{eff}$, an equivalent matter source that suppresses collapse at high densities~\cite{Ashtekar:2006rx}.
-This underlies asymptotic safety~\cite{Bonanno:2000ep}, loop quantum gravity (LQG)~\cite{Gambini:2013ooa,PhysRevD.99.124012}, and noncommutative geometry~\cite{Connes:1996gi,Nicolini:2005vd,Chamseddine:2014nxa}, as well as a broad class of regular black hole models~\cite{Lan:2023cvz}.
-Despite their diversity, these approaches share a common structure: they modify the matter sector while leaving the analytic structure of the gravitational action intact.
-By matching boundary conditions on the collapsing matter's surface, these models enable matching to a static exterior geometry (often invoking generalizations of Birkhoff's theorem~\cite{Bonanno:2023rzk,Panassiti:2025diw,Zhang:2025cov}).
-However, existing efforts rely on phenomenological, model-specific analyses, requiring case-by-case verification of regularity.
-Whether the shared strategy of modifying the matter sector within an analytic gravitational theory can ever suffice for genuine singularity resolution has remained an open question.
+This underlies the asymptotic safety theory~\cite{Bonanno:2000ep}, the loop quantum gravity (LQG)~\cite{Gambini:2013ooa,PhysRevD.99.124012}, and the noncommutative geometry theory~\cite{Connes:1996gi,Nicolini:2005vd,Chamseddine:2014nxa}, as well as a broad class of regular black hole models~\cite{Lan:2023cvz}.
+Despite their diversity, these theories and models share a common structure: they modify the matter sector while leaving the analytic structure of the gravitational action intact.
+By matching boundary conditions on the collapsing matter's surface, one enables matching to a static exterior geometry, often invoking generalizations of Birkhoff's theorem~\cite{Bonanno:2023rzk,Panassiti:2025diw,Zhang:2025cov}, in these theories and models.
+However, such a treatment relies on phenomenological and model-specific analyses, requiring case-by-case verification of regularity.
+It still remains an open question whether the shared strategy of modifying the matter sector within an analytic gravitational theory can ever suffice for the genuine singularity resolution.